Want trained operators? It is as easy as 1, 2, 3!

 - External Independent Equipment Operator Evaluations

-- PME Evaluator Training - Online Training of Supervisors to perform internal equipment operator evaluations (coming soon)
+- Equipment Operator Evaluator Training - Online Training to perform internal equipment operator evaluations, available online or in person for groups.

 For Operator Evaluations, Power Mobile Equipment (PME) equipment must be in safe operating condition and meet all safety standards and regulations.
 Customers are expected to provide a safe open area to operate the PME type and if required, some items or products to handle with the forks or buckets (if applicable).